 Our ample inventory of historic buildings and Louisiana’s attractive Historic Tax Credit entice developers intent on creating everything from residential to retail.
 Smaller buildings throughout downtown have been already been rehabbed into single family residences, art galleries, office spaces, movie theaters, gift shops, nightclubs and restaurants.
 We’ll help you find a building, determine a use and assist you in making your dreams come true.

-Downtown Shreveport has a strong Bohemian vibe, nurtured by street fairs, concerts, independent films, festivals and art. artspace, the Norsworthy Gallery, the Marlene Yu Museum, SUMAS, Central ARTSTATION and The Agora Borealis are among the locations that regularly host art exhibits, parties and events.
+Downtown Shreveport has a strong Bohemian vibe, nurtured by street fairs, concerts, independent films, festivals and art.
+Artspace, the Bailey Gallery, the Marlene Yu Museum, Southern University Museum of Art, Central ARTSTATION, The Agora Borealis and Sanctuary Glass Studio, High Gravity Glassworks, are among the locations that regularly host art exhibits, parties and events.

 Shreveport Common & The West Edge